NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 Macro Text: [ez-fa]home[/[ez-fa]
 Result: 🏠
 ```
-Currently, it is not yet possible to add FontAwesome icons to menus and buttons via the EZ WildApcito Website Editor inspector.
+Currently, it is not yet possible to add FontAwesome icons to menus and buttons via the EZ WildApricot Web Designer inspector.

 ---
 # Browser Requirements